johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 1
   final: false
   commentary: |
     Imagine Justin Timberlake and Usher had "collaborated" on a track.
-That's what this sounds like.
-And to be honest, it's a bit rubbish.
+That’s what this sounds like.
+And to be honest, it’s a bit rubbish.

     Aside from that, the only other interesting thing about this entry is the artist - Eduard Romanyuta - who looks like one of the Hanson brothers, if the Hanson brothers were goths.